pnedev/nppgtags/README.md

 The results window is Scintilla window actually (same as Notepad++).
 This means that you can use *CTRL* + mouse scroll to zoom in / out or you can select text and copy it (*CTRL* + *'C'*).

 When the focus is on the results window pressing *CTRL* + *'F'* will open a search dialog.
 Fill-in what you are looking for and press *Enter*.
 The search dialog will remain open until you press *ESC*.
 While it is open you can continue searching by pressing *Enter* again. *Shift* + *Enter* searches backwards.
 If you close the search dialog you can continue searching for the same thing using *F3* and *Shift* + *F3* (forward or backward respectively). *F3* works while the search dialog is open as well.
 The search always wraps around when it reaches the results end - the Notepad++ window will blink to notify you in that case.

+When the focus is on the results window pressing *F5* will re-run the same search as the active results tab.
+This is kind-of active results tab refresh.

 **Toggle Results Window Focus** command is added for convenience.
 It switches the focus back and forth between the edited document and the results window.
 It's meant to be used with a shortcut so you can use the plugin through the keyboard entirely.